rickymiuiai/Microsoft-Foundation-Library/README.md

 For more information on these topics, refer to the section on redistributing Visual C++ applications in the MSDN documentation.
 /////////////////////////////////////////////////////////////////////////////
+For Further Inquiries or Suggestions:

+If you have additional questions or thoughts/suggestions regarding this project, please contact the corresponding author of this research at: hougangcmu@163.com